Member Survey Results

 Martin Hunter has organized a number of inter-club team events with the South Midland Club near Dublin, Ireland and the Bridge Centre of Niagara.
 The latest was on January 28th.
 Eight teams were involved at levels from novice to expert.
 The matches have been well contested with close outcomes throughout.
 Many thanks to Martin for making this a great success!
 Plans are now underway to establish regular virtual Swiss team events.
 Stay tuned.

 We are a community club with a strong history of volunteer support.
 In this update, I want to particularly thank Rick Wilson who has long been a stalwart of the Club.
 He manages the website, distributes the weekly eblasts and keeps the Dropbox records current.
 His ability to execute flawlessly and in a timely manner is hidden from most members, but the Club Manager and your Board understand and very much appreciate the value.
 Well done Rick!
-He has been performing thie role for three years and will be stepping down at the end of March.
+He has been performing thie role for three years and will be stepping down at the beginning of March.
 We are looking for a volunteer to take on this position going forward.

 This month, with regret, the Board received and accepted the resignation of Catherine Colburn as our Club Manager.
 Over the past year, in addition to the day-to-day operations, Catherine has assisted with giving our website a fresh look and feel and supported the development and distribution of the member survey.
 Additionally, she introduced and facilitated the use of Zoom technology for our AGM, Board meetings and Coffee Chats.
 We thank Catherine for a great contribution during a very trying time of uncertainty, changes to our operations and renewal of most of our business processes.